-Our partner brokers employ front desk secretaries who answer phone calls and take messages during normal business hours.
+Our teams employ front desk secretaries who answer phone calls and take messages during normal business hours.
 Messages, emails, texts and automatically transcribed voicemails relating to your property are relayed to you promptly and within a commercially reasonable amount of time.
-The phone number associated with your listing will be the main office line of one of our partner brokers.
-For obvious reasons, it is not possible to change their main office number to your phone number unless you wish to become the listing agent for all of their listings.
-All jokes aside, the level of responsiveness of our partner brokers is leagues ahead of industry standards where full commission listing agents don’t have any obligation to keep their seller updated.
+The phone number associated with your listing will be either our number or the main office line of one of our partner brokers.
+For obvious reasons, it is not possible to change your listing broker’s main office number to your phone number unless you wish to become the listing agent for all of their listings.
+All kidding aside, the level of responsiveness of our partner brokers is leagues ahead of industry standards where full commission listing agents don’t have any obligation to keep their seller updated.

 How are showings scheduled and handled?

 Once we or our partner brokers loop you in on an initial inquiry, our responsibilities end and it’s up to you to take it from there.
 As an Agent Assisted FSBO seller, it’s up to you to schedule viewings, attend showings, negotiate offers and manage the contract to closing process.
 We recommend having an experienced real estate attorney guide you through the NYC closing process.

 How should I represent my role?

 You can always explain to buyers and buyer’s agents that you are taking an active role in your home sale as the owner.
 You never need to obfuscate your identity.
 With that said, there’s no need to reveal the specifics of your private listing arrangement to other brokers.
 Remember that other brokers can only see the commission offered to them in the MLS (RLS in NYC) and your listing is identical to theirs.